qzhizhou/EC601-Mini_Project1/README.md

    Please make sure that the path and the credenstial files are all located in your current directory!

   ### 2.2 Run the google_vision.py:
-  In line 17, please change the path to your current directory.
+  In line 17 and 69, please change the path to your current directory.
   And now you can run:

 	python google_vision.py